Benendead/Projects/README.md

 opposed to a full working prototype.

 ### Future Ideas/Interests:
+* Hands-free or single-hand controller for PS3/FPS games - Accessibility
 * Reinforcement learning agent in Unity.
 * Sightreading application that allows the practice of transposing as well (A first stab at app dev)
 * Composition app augmented by generative ML interaction (This one's a long way off)